adaorachi/ghEditor/README.md

   };
   ```

-After installing and defining the above dependencies, you can initialize SnipDown by the following ways;
+After installing and defining the above dependencies, you can initialize snip by the following ways;

 1. Define a textarea element in an HTML page.
 A `class` of `snip-markdown` must be added to the textarea element.
 Add an `id` attribute of your choice (this is optional if there is only one textarea to apply).
 ```